Ya vizhu tvoy golos: Production

-VGTRK formally acquired the rights to produce a local adaptation of I Can See Your Voice in Russia, as per CJ ENM's dealing with Fremantle in November 2020, with Studio WMedia assigning on production duties.
+VGTRK formally acquired the rights to produce a Russian adaptation of I Can See Your Voice, as part of CJ ENM's dealing with Fremantle in November 2020, with Studio WMedia assigning on production duties.

-Filming of the show took place at Cinema Concern Mosfilm Theatre in Moscow; due to the COVID-19 pandemic, health and safety protocols are also implemented.
+Filming of the show took place at Mosfilm Cinema Theatre in Moscow; due to the COVID-19 pandemic, health and safety protocols are also implemented.

 Besides from the main programme, a virtual karaoke contest was also conducted in collaborations with Novoye Radio and TikTok.